 - Sturken, M. Cartwright, L.

-an introduction to visual culture”
+“Practices of looking: an introduction to visual culture”

 Oxford University Press (2009)